SCRT-HQ/VaporShell/docs/digest.md

 The `VaporShell.Template` is created when you either initialize a new template with `Initialize-VaporShell` or import an existing one with `Import-VaporShell`.
 This object includes an Add and Remove script method for each of the following template attributes (examples of each for reference):

 - Metadata
-{% highlight powershell linenos %}
+{% highlight PowerShell linenos %}
 $template = Initialize-VaporShell
 $template.AddMetadata( (New-VaporMetadata -LogicalId "Instances" -Metadata @{Description = "These are my instances"}) )
 $template.RemoveMetadata( "Instances" )
 {% endhighlight %}

 - Parameters
-{% highlight powershell linenos %}
+{% highlight PowerShell linenos %}
 $template = Initialize-VaporShell
 $template.AddParameter( (New-VaporParameter -LogicalId "DBPassword" -Type String -NoEcho ) )
 $template.RemoveParameter( "DBPassword" )
 {% endhighlight %}

 - Mappings
-{% highlight powershell linenos %}
+{% highlight PowerShell linenos %}
 $template = Initialize-VaporShell
 $template.AddMapping( (New-VaporMapping -LogicalId "RegionMap" -Map @{
             "us-east-1" = @{